devcordde/devmarkt-backend/README.md

 The sudoer must have the "admin" role and the passed user id is used to authorize and authenticate this query.
 If the passed user isn't found, then the backend creates a new user, that has the "user" role by default.
-// TODO: implement this| If the sudoer isn't found or don't have the admin role, then the api responds with a "UNAUTHORIZED".
+If the sudoer isn't found or don't have the admin role, then the api responds with a "UNAUTHORIZED".

 ## Contributing